What are Near Coastal waters?

 Near-coastal means ocean waters not more than 200 miles offshore from the U.S. and its possessions, except for MMCs endorsed as Operator of Uninspected Passenger Vessel for which near-coastal is limited to waters not more than 100 miles offshore from the U.S. and its possessions.

-This means your Master or Mate NC license is valid out to 200 nm; or if you have an OUPV license, it is valid out to 100 nm.
+This means your Master or Mate NC license is valid out to 200 nautical miles; or if you have an OUPV license, it is valid out to 100 nm.

 Can I work on inland waters?

 Yes.
 Any license or MMC endorsement issued for service as master, mate or OUPV on near-coastal waters qualifies the mariner to serve in the same grade on Great Lakes and inland waters, except towing vessels upon western rivers subject to the limitations of the endorsement.

 What is the difference between Inland and Near Coastal?

 Inland waters are defined as the navigable waters of the United States shoreward of the Boundary Lines, and excluding the Great Lakes.
 Inland waters include rivers, entrances to small bays, inlets, harbors, and the ends of breakwaters or jetties.